Leading Strategic Execution

 Strategies are only as effective as their implementation.
 Strategies and plans are vital to any organization, yet those strategies and plans typically hit roadblocks in execution.
-Managers need an effective implementation plan to deal with these roadblocks, and the necessary skills to lead people in execution.
+Managers need to deal with these roadblocks, and practice the necessary skills to lead people in execution.

 Who should attend

 The course is appropriate for anyone in a management or supervisory position who needs to participate in the execution of company and departmental strategies.